Solo: A Star Wars Story

 Her positions at the newspaper included being a film reviewer for twelve years as well as the Life section copy desk chief.
 Now unchained from the grind of daily journalism, she is ready to view the world of movies with fresh eyes.

-The RogerEbert.com pick for the Best Director of 2014.
+The RogerEbert.com pick for Best Adapted Screenplay.

 A trifecta of senior citizens could make Oscar history on Sunday night.

 Greta Gerwig is the fifth woman to be nominated for the Oscar for Best Director.

 An article about the 2018 Academy Award nominees.

 Such exposure can only improve a contender's chance of gaining a berth in an acting category.